ekgoode/ensemble_based_debiasing/README.md

      - **Mixed Capacity Ensemble (MCE)**: Combines a high-capacity transformer model with a low-capacity Bag-of-Words model.

 3. **Model Evaluation**:
-   - Evaluate trained models on SNLI test data and challenging datasets like HANS.
+   - Evaluate trained models on SNLI test data and HANS.
-   - Output: Performance metrics (accuracy, F1 score, etc.) and a comparison of models.
+   - Output: Results included in tables 1-5.

 ---